evry-bergen/knative-workshop/labs/5-buildpack/README.md

-# Lab 5: Knative AWS Buildpack
+# Lab 5: Knative Serverless Runtime

 The point with FaaS is to focus on what your code is supposed to do, not how it is executed.
 Source-to-URL can be seen as a different definition of the same